trosenkrantz/RAPTOR/README.md

     - Text and binary data.
     - Regex match inputs, even for binary inputs.
     - Define states, running a state machine.
-- Supports various OSs through Java, Bash, and .cmd (Windows) scripts.
+- Supports various OSs through Java, shell scripts, and .cmd (Windows) scripts.
 - Portable application, can be run from a USB stick.
 - Logging to capture data exchange.